tankh99/learnie-plugin/README.md

 **Note**: Learnie is in early development and may have some instabilities.
 Regular updates will be provided to improve functionality and user experience.

+## Issues / Suggestions

+Please report any issues encountered or feature suggestions as a GitHub issue.
+For issues, include the context as well as screenshots (if applicable) so that it's easier to reproduce the error

 ## Planned Enhancements
 - [ ] Fix bug where text is deleted after being idle on an active note for a some time
 - [ ] Allow users to modify questions